 Manufacturer B: This manufacturer looked quite promising and still within an acceptable budget, but after purchasing samples and waiting a very long time, the dice didn’t turn out as good as we’d hoped.
 The plastic looked a little “cheap”, and the pips weren’t drilled holes – they were slightly debossed circles – despite the manufacturer promising that they will be “engraved” like the references we initially discussed.
 They also claim they can’t fix that.
 This is a common issue with manufacturers – they will very clearly agree on a product, but won’t create what they agreed on.

 Manufacturer C: This manufacturer initially created samples with really bad pips on their stock white dice, then claimed it’s because we’re not using their large professional mold, but their smaller mold.
 Despite my frustration at their lack of initial communication, the manufacturer itself does seem quite reputable and we are considering creating a large mold with this manufacturer which I’m hoping would create better quality dice and save time and money in the long run.
-It’s quite a big risk for us as the mold itself is $1500 USD , and then there will be the actual cost of the dice itself, which will officially make this the most expensive Wask product to date.
+The mold itself is $1500 USD, and then there will be the actual cost of the dice itself.

 We’re hoping this will work out and that we can finally have peace of mind with a manufacturer for the next few years at least.
 Wish us luck!